phorward/libphorward/README.md

 On Windows systems, the usage of [Cygwin](https://cygwin.org/) or another Unix shell environment is required.

-The Phorward Toolkit also perfectly cross-compiles on Linux using the MinGW and MinGW_x86-64 compilers.
+The Phorward C/C++ Library also perfectly cross-compiles on Linux using the MinGW and MinGW_x86-64 compilers.

 ```bash
 # To compile into 32-Bit Windows executables, configure with